cscart/docs/core/front-end/microformats.rst

 Notifications
 -------------

-* ``cm-ajax-close-notification`` - used for the notifications that do not disappear on page change or on timer.
-When the close button is clicked, a close notification AJAX-request is sent.

-Example: *The password must be different from the username* notification in the administration panel.

 * ``cm-auto-hide`` - a notification with this class will automatically fade out.
 The timeout is set in *Settings -> Appearance*.
 * ``cm-notification-close`` - assigned to a notification close button.
 On click the notification is either removed from the form or a notification removal AJAX-request is sent.
 * ``cm-notification-container`` - assigned to a notification container.
-* ``cm-notification-container-top`` - used in a container to show a notification in the upper right corner instead of the form head.
-Such notifications are displayed using AJAX.

 Other elements
 --------------

 * ``cm-confirm`` - when clicked, confirmation of the action will be requested.
-* ``cm-skipping-confirmation`` - assigned to an element to omit confirmation of an action that is connected to its state.
 * ``cm-noscript`` - this element will be shown only if javascript support is enabled in a browser.
 * ``cm-focus`` - elements with this class get focus when a page is loaded.